 How to treat sharp knee pain

 Treatment for knee injuries can vary depending on the core issue.
-However, there are some general treatments which will help regardless of the injury, and in most cases of sharp knee pain, will alleviate the symptoms.
+However, some general treatments will help regardless of the injury, and in most cases of sharp knee pain, will alleviate the symptoms.
 These include:

-• RICE: Rest the knee and limit movement on it, ice it when the pain surges or becomes swollen, compress during the day with bandages or a support, elevate by taking weight off the knee and having it raised on a cushion or chair.
+- RICE: Rest the knee and limit movement, ice it when the pain surges or becomes swollen, compress during the day with bandages or support, and elevate by taking weight off the knee and having it raised on a cushion or chair.

-• Strapping/taping: Using kinetic tape or a patella strap, stabilise the knee to relieve localised pain and reduce movement that aggravates the pain.
+- Strapping/taping: Stabilise the knee using kinetic tape or a patella strap to relieve localised pain and reduce movement that aggravates the pain.

-• Bracing: For more persistent or chronic issues, using a knee brace can help for long-term recovery of the knee as well as short-term pain relief.
+- Bracing: For more persistent or chronic issues, using a knee brace can help with long-term recovery of the knee as well as short-term pain relief.

-• Anti-inflammatories/creams: Using anti-inflammatories to manage swelling and pain, as well as muscle creams like deep heat can help to manage the initial symptoms.
+- Anti-inflammatories/creams: Anti-inflammatories can manage swelling and pain, and muscle creams like Deep Heat can help manage the initial symptoms.

-It’s important to note that if the pain is severe, worsening or not going away after a couple of days of rest, you should see a doctor as soon as you can to have it checked.
+It’s important to note that if the pain is severe, worsening, or does not go away after a couple of days of rest, you should see a doctor as soon as possible to have it checked.

 Featured above: GenuTrain Knee Brace